SanketMagodia/WhereDidMyTimeGo/README.md

 ### 📊 Analyze It All & Manage Todos
 Your dashboard dynamically compares your scheduled tasks to your actual logged activities, generating a beautiful animated feed that breaks down exactly what you accomplished today.

 **📓 Scratchpad & Todos:** Jot down quick thoughts, ideas, or to-dos in the integrated Notes section without having to context-switch to another app.
+Organise them into **folders** (collapsed by default for a clean view).
 It helps keep your workflow smooth and uninterrupted.

 <br clear="both">
 <hr>

 ### 🔒 100% Offline & Secure
 All your data lives natively on your device.
 Period.
-Your time logs are completely private.
-If you ever need to change devices, simply export your data to a secure file and import it securely on your new hardware.
+Your time logs, notes, and expenses are completely private.
+If you ever need to change devices, simply **export** your data (Settings → Export) to a single JSON file containing all logs, schedules, todos, folders, and expenses, then **import** it on your new device.

 ## 💻 Tech Stack
 - **Framework:** Flutter / Dart
 - **State Management:** Provider
-- **Storage:** SharedPreferences
+- **Storage:** SharedPreferences + local JSON file
+- **AI / ML:** flutter_gemma (on-device Gemma model, INT4 quantised)
+- **Notifications:** flutter_local_notifications (inline reply support)

 ## 🛠 Usage & Installation